Table of Contents

 “Force” means physical force, violence, threats, intimidation (implied threats), or coercion that produce consent or overcome resistance.
 Sexual activity that is forced is by definition non-consensual, but non-consensual sexual activity is not by definition forced.
 Coercion is unreasonable pressure for sexual activity.
 An example, when someone makes clear that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point is coercive if the pressure is unreasonable.
 Resistance is a clear demonstration of non-consent, but the absence of resistance does not prove consent.

 “Incapacitation” means a state where someone cannot make rational, reasonable decisions because they lack the capacity to give knowing consent (e.g. understand the who, what, when, where, why, or how of the sexual interaction).
 States of incapacity include but are not limited to mental disability, sleep, blackouts, flashbacks, involuntary physical restraint, or the effects of drugs or alcohol.
-Where drugs or alcohol are involved, one does not have to be intoxicated or drunk to be considered incapacitated.
 Incapacitation is determined by how the alcohol or drugs consumed impacts a person’s decision-making capacity, awareness of consequences, and ability to make informed judgments.
-The question is whether the accused individual knew, or a sober, reasonable person in the position of the accused individual should have known, that the complainant was Incapacitated.
+The question is whether the accused individual knew, or a sober, reasonable person in the position of the accused individual should have known, that the complainant was incapacitated.
 Because Incapacitation is hard to determine, individuals are strongly encouraged, when in doubt, to assume the other person is Incapacitated and unable to give Consent.
 Intoxication or the use of alcohol or other drugs is never a defense to a complaint filed under this Policy.

 “Investigator” means an individual assigned by the Title IX Coordinator to investigate the alleged Sexual Misconduct to determine whether there is cause to grant a hearing.